Semicolonstartingtexts/conversationhubstandards/standards.md

 Meaning System Commands Gestures:

-Point To Gesture: Tapping the thumb tip of the user to index finger of the user points to the noticed by the user meaning in the focus of the most recent gesture of the user
+Point To Gesture: Tapping the thumb tip of the user to index finger of the user points to the meaning which was the intended focus of the user most recently or the meaning which was referenced by the focused intention of the most recent defined system command

 Sustained Point To Gesture:
-Holding the thumb tip of the user to the index finger of the user focuses on and points to the noticed by the user meaning in the focus of the most recent gesture of the user
+Holding the thumb tip of the user to the index finger of the user focuses on and points to the noticed by the user meaning in the focus of the most recent defined system command of the user

 Enact Gesture: The tritip, touching thumb tip of the user to index finger tip of the user to middle finger tip of the user together enacts the pointed to meaning of the most recent focus of the most recent gesture of the user